Cheereus/PyQt5-RamanSpectraClassification/README.md

 sklearn

-### 文件说明
+### File instructions

-代码中包含了相当多的注释，方便读者理解
+The code contains a lot of comments to facilitate readers’ understanding.

 #### main.py

-核心功能，涉及：
+Core functions including：

-* GUI 初始化及主要流程
+* GUI initialization and main process.
-* csv 文件读取及标签处理
-* 表格展示及处理
-* 参数配置、按钮操作
+* `.csv` file operations and label treatment.
+* Table display and processing.
+* Parameter configuration and button operations.

 #### utils.py

-主要是涉及机器学习的内容：

-* 主成分分析
-* 支持向量机训练，包括交叉验证、模型保存
+Mainly includes machine learning fuctions：

-* 模型读取
+* PCA
+* SVM training including cross-validation.
+* Save and import model file.

-### 项目成果
+### Project achievements

-实现了基于 pyqt5 的光谱分类处理的整个流程 GUI 包括：

-* 文件导入、文本展示、按钮事件、布局排版
+The entire process GUI of spectral classification processing based on PyQt5 including：

+* File import, text display, button events, layout and typesetting.
-* QTableWidget 表格展示
+* QTableWidget table display.

-实现了基于 sklearn 的支持向量机模型训练及预测

-实现了文件存取，数据统计及分析处理
+Support vector machine model training and prediction based on sklearn.

+File access, data statistics and analysis processing.

-### 总结
+### Interface language

-是第一次使用 pyqt5 制作 GUI，之前用过 Electron

-python 有天然的功能优势，但在界面布局和美化上，难以与基于 H5 的 Electron 相比

-踩了很多的坑，也对 python 和涉及到的各种库有了更多的了解

-参考了大量的资料，无法再一一列举，在此对所有在网络上辛勤奉献的同行们表示由衷的感激
+The interface language is `Chinese`, if you need a English version (or you want to provide a English version) please send me a email (fanwei1995@hotmail.com) or create an issue.